 “The piano doctor.”
 My business partner, now deceased, used this to carry his tools.
 I tried it, but was underwhelmed by the lack of accessibility through the top opening and the lack of space.
 It was another example of form over function.
 Besides, I wouldn’t want to invite anyone to make more “piano doctor” jokes.

 This move, from 229 4th Ave., to 829 Broadway was likely done in an effort to make the H.S.
-American Piano Supply Division more attractive to buyers.
+American Piano Supply Division more attractive to (expensive for) buyers.

 H.S. & Co.
 N.Y. was essentially waiting for 10 years, for the Schadler family to inject new life into the American Piano Supply.